 The story alternated between multiple side characters – a bench, squirrel, professor, classmates, friends, sibling, bus driver… It was really fun to see how everyone figured out they should be together before the two of them even saw it (or at least acted on it).
 It really makes me wonder if this sort of shipping happens with random people like this!
 The only issue with so many random perspectives (some better than others) was that each person felt like a stereotype or a cardboard cutout of the kind of person they were “representing.”

 I’m glad I read it because it was really charming but the miscommunication was extensive.
 The concept was unique enough to engage me for sure.
 But I, like everyone else watching them, definitely wanted to hit their heads together.

-Wires and Nerve, Volume 1 by Marissa Meyer, Douglas Holgate
+Wires and Nerve by Marissa Meyer, Douglas Holgate